 Accepted / Not Accepted Residential Electronic Items

-All SWALCO supported Residential Electronics Collection Drop Off Locations remain OPEN during their regularly scheduled times of operations.
-Please refer to the Drop Off Locations Page for a list of sites and hours.
+All SWALCO-supported Residential Electronics Collection Drop-Off Locations are OPEN and will remain open for 2023 during their regularly scheduled times of operations.
+Please refer to the Drop Off Locations Page for sites and hours.
 This information will be updated in the event of any changes.

 Accepted Residential Electronics